-A microgrid is a miniature energy grid that can operate independently or connect to the grid, and which can be powered by distributed generators, batteries or renewable resources.
+A microgrid is a miniature energy grid that can operate independently or connect to the grid, and which can be powered by distributed generators, batteries or clean resources.
 Some university campuses and communities have their own microgrids, and microgrids have been able to supply power when the standard electrical grid fails due to natural disasters or brown-outs.

 Fast Charging Station Microgrids would consist of a number of high-power electric vehicle chargers, local generation in the form of solar photovoltaic systems, and local energy storage devices such as batteries.
 As such, they would provide a source of local power to charge cars during peak times and reduce demand on the grid.

 “The microgrid is able to meet the electric vehicle’s load demand on its own, reducing the overall cost,” said INL researcher Anudeep Medam, who is leading the lab’s involvement in the Fast Charging Station Microgrids project.
 “And importantly, the microgrid can relieve congestion on the grid because the electric vehicles are charged from on-site resources.
 Another large benefit is that the charging is done with clean energy, reducing the carbon footprint.”

 In October 2020, INL scientists began working with XENDEE Corporation to design, model and simulate Fast Charging Station Microgrids for the optimal charging of electric vehicles while minimizing the impact on the electrical grid.
 The project is funded by the U.S. Department of Energy Office of Electricity, Microgrid Program.